Senior Lecturer: Literature and Politics

 School of Humanities, Religion & Philosophy

 My teaching and research take place across the English Literature and Politics programmes at YSJU, where I am a specialist in literature and culture 1945-present, critical theory and political philosophy.
 I received my BA in English Literature from the University of Exeter and hold an MA in Modern and Contemporary Literature and Culture from the University of York.
 I completed my PhD at the University of York in 2011 and taught there until autumn 2013, when I took up my position at York St John University.
-I completed a Postgraduate Certificate in Academic Practice in 2015 and am a Fellow of the Higher Education Academy.
+I completed a Postgraduate Certificate in Academic Practice in 2015 and am a Fellow of the Higher Education Academy; I also co-edit the open-access journal Literary Geographies.

-My research is organised around the intersection of politics and spatiality in British cultural production of the 1980s and after; my work focuses on how contemporary fiction conceptualises – but frequently forecloses – visions of the democratic public sphere and 'the political' more broadly.
-I have particular interests in literary geography and the representation of space, the political theory of Hannah Arendt, republican political philosophy and the post-Marxist tradition of critical theory.
+My research is organised around the intersection of politics and spatiality in British cultural production of the 1980s and after; my work focuses on how contemporary culture conceptualises, but frequently forecloses, visions of the democratic public sphere and 'the political' more broadly.
+I have particular interests in theories of space, the political theory of Hannah Arendt, republican political philosophy and the post-Marxist tradition of critical theory.

 My monograph Contemporary British Fiction and the Cultural Politics of Disenfranchisement (Palgrave Macmillan 2015) examines representations of urban space across a range of fiction published in the wake of Thatcherism in order to evaluate the political legacy of British cultural studies in the field of literary production.
 I have co-edited and published material in special issues of Literary Geographies (on J.G.
 Ballard’s Concrete Island), C21 Literature (on melancholia in contemporary British and Irish fiction) and the Open Library of Humanities (on the topic of ‘Freedom After Neoliberalism’).
 My work has appeared in Contemporary Literature and the Journal of Urban Cultural Studies as well as edited collections on the cultural politics of Thatcherism, the novelist Maggie Gee and as part of Cambridge UP’s ‘British Literature in Transition’ series.
 More recently, I have turned my attention to the representation of rural space – specifically the uplands of northern England – in the context of the constitutional tensions at work within the UK.